Crossfield, Alberta

-Crossfield is a town in the Calgary Metropolitan Region of Alberta, Canada that is surrounded by Rocky View County.
-It is located on Highway 2A 43 km north of the City of Calgary.
+Crossfield is a town in the Calgary Metropolitan Region of Alberta, Canada, that is surrounded by Rocky View County.
+It is on Highway 2A 43 km north of the City of Calgary.

-As a rail station on the Calgary to Edmonton (C&E) line of the Canadian Pacific Railway, Crossfield was founded in 1892.
-Crossfield was named after an engineer with the Canadian Pacific Railway survey crew.
+As a station on the Calgary and Edmonton Railway (C&E) (leased and operated by the Canadian Pacific Railway), Crossfield was founded in 1892.
+Crossfield was named after an engineer with the C&E survey crew.
 By 1904, the community had a post office, a general store, a hotel and a school.
 In 1906, the first grain elevator opened and Crossfield was incorporated as a village the following year in 1907.
-In 1980, Crossfield incorporated as a town.
+In 1980, Crossfield was incorporated as a town.

-The Town of Crossfield is a member of the Calgary Metropolitan Region Board.
-Crossfield is within the Calgary-Edmonton Corridor and is growing as a result.
-Crossfield is north of the City of Airdrie and south of the Town of Olds.
-Crossfield is surrounded by the rural Rocky View County.
+Crossfield is a member of the Calgary Metropolitan Region Board.
+The town is within the Calgary-Edmonton Corridor and is growing as a result.
+Crossfield is north of the city of Airdrie and south of the town of Olds.